HEKEH/JumpFree/README.md

 ## Installation

 The extension can be installed from the Visual Studio Code marketplace.
-Search for "Jump Free" and click on the install button.
+Search for "Jump Free" and click on the install button.You can also download it [here](https://marketplace.visualstudio.com/items?itemName=hekaigustav.jump-free).

 ## Feedback and Issues